tburgin/FV2AuthPlugin/README.md

 The plugin must live here: `/Library/Security/SecurityAgentPlugins/FV2AuthPlugin.bundle`

-The Authorization Plugin is called from the system.login.console in the authorization databse.
+FV2AuthPlugin is called from the system.login.console in the authorization databse.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>